Salem Diner

 The Salem Diner is a historic diner in Salem, Massachusetts.
 It is one of two Sterling Streamliner diners left in Massachusetts, and still stands at its original location.
 Designated car #4106, it was also one of the last made by the Sterling Company before it closed its doors in 1942.
 The diner body features a wood frame and porcelain enamel exterior.
 It has a metal hipped barrel roof, and its eastern end features a characteristic shovel nose.
 The roofline is decorated by a fin shape that serves as a backdrop for the diner's neon signage.
 It is mounted on a foundation that is predominantly concrete blocks, with some glass blocks interspersed.
 Its main entrance is centered on the long side, and is now sheltered by a modern glass vestibule added c.
 1960.

 The Salem Diner was listed on the National Register of Historic Places in 1999.

 The Salem Diner closed Friday, May 31, 2019.
-In October plans were announced to relocate the diner and expand with a roof deck.
+In October of that year, plans were announced to relocate the diner and expand with a roof deck.